 - Pajamas — There were lots of mentions for pajamas.
 Whether they are loose-fitting or a top and bottom set make sure they are comfortable.
 One consideration is a nightgown or loose shorts and a nursing singlet.
 You never know if you’re going to have a cesarian and baggy shorts make it easier if you have a catheter.

-- Dressing gown or robe — These were another popular item for people’s hospital bag list.
+- Dressing gown or robe — These were another popular item for people’s hospital bag checklist.
 Hospitals can get a little cold so best to pack a comfortable rob or dressing gown.

 - Footwear — We would suggest wearing the slippers or ugg boots to the hospital so you aren’t packing any more than you need.
 Make sure the footwear you choose to take is easy to put on and don’t bring any shoes which will need to be tied up.